Hai (gamer): 2015 season

 Cloud9 finished second in the 2015 NA Spring LCS.
 In the playoffs, C9 reached the finals, where they were beaten by Team SoloMid.
-On April 22, 2015, Cloud9 Manager and Founder Jack Etienne posted on the Cloud9 website that Hai was retiring from competitive League of Legends and leaving the team.
-This followed a post on the League of Legends subreddit that showed Charlie, the coach of Cloud9, chatting with a streamer on how Hai had left the house.
-Hai mainly blamed his wrist injury in his retirement, saying "My wrist injury is something that I simply cannot ignore.
-It limits my ability to play as much as I need to and my ability to improve.
-I cannot keep up with the amount of Solo Queue games my teammates play and it’s not fair to them.
-At best, my wrist injury would have only allowed me to play for another split and that wasn’t even certain."(Hai Lam) Hai also stated that the team morale was at an all-time low and that his teammates began to lose trust not only in his shot calling, but his performance as a player.
-Hai announced that he is now a Chief Gaming Officer of Cloud9.
+On April 22, 2015, Cloud9 manager and founder Jack Etienne announced that Hai was retiring from competitive League of Legends and leaving the team.
+This followed a post on the League of Legends subreddit that showed Charlie, the coach of Cloud9, chatting with a streamer about Hai's departure.
+Hai mainly blamed his wrist injury in his retirement, saying, "I cannot keep up with the amount of Solo Queue games my teammates play and it’s not fair to them.
+At best, my wrist injury would have only allowed me to play for another split and that wasn’t even certain."
+He also stated that team morale was at an all-time low and that his teammates were losing trust in his shot calling and performance as a player.
+Hai announced his appointment as Chief Gaming Officer of Cloud9.
 He was replaced on the roster by Nicolaj "Incarnation" Jensen.
 Hai became a temporary substitute for Cloud9 Tempest in June.

-Hai came out of retirement in the middle of the Summer 2015 Split and replaced Meteos as Jungler.
-Hai helped the team rebound safe from relegations but failing to qualify for the playoffs as the team ended the split in 7th place, but due to outstanding championship points from Spring, Cloud9 qualified for the Regional Finals.
+Hai came out of retirement in the middle of the Summer 2015 Split and replaced Meteos as jungler.
+He helped the team rebound safe from relegations; they failed to qualify for the playoffs after ending the split in 7th place, but due to outstanding championship points from Spring, Cloud9 qualified for the Regional Finals.
 He helped the team qualify for the 2015 League of Legends World Championship by winning the North American qualifying tournament.

 Considered an underdog at Worlds, Cloud9 was placed into Group B along with Fnatic, ahq, and Invictus Gaming and expected to place last.
-Instead, they surprised with an undefeated 3-0 the first week.
-In the second week, Cloud9 needed only one win to advance to the quarterfinals but instead lost four games in a row including a tiebreaker loss to ahq.
+Instead, they achieved an undefeated 3-0 the first week.
+In the second week, Cloud9 needed only one win to advance to the quarterfinals but instead lost four games in a row, including a tiebreaker loss to ahq.
 They placed third in their group, ahead of only Invictus Gaming.
-On the final day of Group Stages, Hai made an obscene gesture towards an opponent who predicted Hai's team would lose.
+On the final day of Group Stages, Hai made an obscene gesture towards an opponent who predicted Cloud9 would lose.
 As a result, Hai was fined €500 as he was expected to behave professionally.